Washington University in St. Louis: Transportation

-Since 2006, the university began offering free MetroLink (St. Louis's light rail commuter train system) passes to all full-time students, benefits-eligible faculty and staff, and full-time employees of qualified service providers.
+Since 2006, the university has offered free MetroLink (St. Louis's light rail commuter train system) passes to all full-time students, benefits-eligible faculty and staff, and full-time employees of qualified service providers.
 The Blue Line and the Red Line are on the Danforth Campus along Forest Park Parkway.
 The Red Line provides access to the St. Louis Lambert International Airport, University of Missouri–St. Louis and the Delmar Loop.
 The Blue Line provides access to the suburbs of Clayton, Brentwood, and Richmond Heights.
-Both provide access to the Gateway Arch (U.S. National Historic Landmark in downtown St. Louis) and access to the village of Fairview, Illinois.
+Both provide access to the Gateway Arch (U.S. National Historic Landmark in downtown St. Louis) and access to the city of Fairview Heights, Illinois.

 The Washington University shuttle system includes a Campus Circulator (which provides free transportation around Danforth Campus for faculty, staff, students and guests) and seven neighborhood routes that go to locations outside of Danforth Campus.
 In 2025, the Shopper Shuttle was introduced as a pilot program.
 The Shopper Shuttle provides transportation to Saint Louis Galleria (a shopping mall), Target, and Walmart.